 Yeshe Rangsal is the cornerstone of an expanding mandala of activity in Crestone.
-In addition to annual summer retreats, the Monthlong retreat from time to time, and weekly practice groups, we envision longer retreat periods, seminars and special teachings.
-Approximately 20 of Rinpoche’s students have already come to live in Crestone, many in close proximity to the Retreat land, forming a growing sangha.
+In addition to annual summer retreats, a month-long retreat from time to time, and weekly practice groups, we envision longer retreat periods, seminars and special teachings.
+Although no structural retreat facilities exist on the retreat land at this time, we hope some day to be able to provide them in the future.
+Additionally, approximately 20 of Rinpoche’s students have already come to live in Crestone, many in close proximity to the Retreat land, forming a growing sangha.

 Bodhicitta, the mind of enlightened compassion, lies at the heart of Buddhist teachings.
 Each one of us has the capacity for this inner liberation, but we need guidance and practice.
 To create a fruitful setting for such Dharma practice, Rinpoche has established the Yeshe Rangsal retreat land as his seat in the West.